NuttaneeKnight/ServiceNow/snDeveloper.md

 - Go into any open incident records and it should throw the client script taht we set.

 # Use Case
-- To show a pop up on an incident form, when any one changes the priority to be high
+- To show a pop up on an incident form, when any one changes the priority to be high that it will become critical

-//54.24
+- Created a new client script for a pop up that alert the user that they are changing the state to priority one.
+- The name is Show Alert on P1

+//57.04

 /login_with_sso.do?glide_sso_id=ab186cf01b92b550f3738622dd4bcb96